Why Do Social Media Holidays Matter?

 2. Increase Engagement

-Social Media holidays are a perfect way to increase engagement on posts.
+Social media holidays present an excellent opportunity to enhance post engagement.
 Using the holiday’s hashtags increases engagements since hashtags could be trending, are easily accessible, and collect all the engagements together for others to see.
 A perfect example is #NationalRoastDay and Wendy’s use of it.
 Wendy’s aligned this holiday with their already snarky Twitter brand.
 The fast food chain has used this hashtag yearly to start a thread dedicated to making hilarious and insulting comments to its followers.
 Wendy’s sparked a viral campaign using this hashtag and campaigns like this have helped the company gain over 3 million twitter followers.

-Social Media holidays are also a great way to increase engagement through discounts or promotions.
+Moreover, social media holidays can be leveraged to boost engagement through discounts and promotions.
 For example, a local bar could use #NationalBeerDay on April 7th to promote a sale of beers through user-generated content.
-They could increase interactions by asking followers to use the hashtag and reply with their favorite type of beer for a discount on their visit that day.
-This increases brand awareness, engagements, and potentially sales.
+Encouraging followers to use the hashtag and share their favorite beer preferences in exchange for a discount can elevate brand awareness, interactions, and even drive sales.

 3. Promote Conversation